Please review the information on placement testing. Determine if you need to take placement testing and how to schedule a test.

 - York Campus, 717-801-3276

-How can I prepare for the Foundational Studies test-out exam?
+How can I prepare for the First Year Seminar test-out exam?

-Students interested in testing out of the college success course (FS 100) should use the "On Course" textbook for preparation, available at most bookstores.
+Students interested in testing out of the 1-credit First Year Seminar should use the "On Course" textbook for preparation, available at most bookstores.
 Additionally, a set of flashcards is available free online.
 Students should also be familiar with the OnCourse principles, outlined here."